 There are several train stations in town, but the most important of them, Piazza Garibaldi Station (also known as Napoli Centrale) is the one receiving the most high-speed trains (known as FrecciaRossa).

 High-speed trains connect Naples with Rome (about 1.5 hours with a high-speed train, and about 3 hours with a cheaper regional train), Milan (about 4 hours), Florence (about 3.5 hours), Venice (a bit more than 5 hours) daily.

-If train travel is your preferred way of moving around in Italy, then check train timetables and fees at the official Trenitalia website and keep an eye on seasonal discounts, special passes, and dedicated offers which pop up on the site from time to time.
+If train travel is your preferred way of moving around in Italy, then check train timetables and fees at the official Trenitalia website.

 Getting Around Naples